dentarg/racion/README.md

     ./racion --videourls 400 410

-Download videos with `curl`:
+Download video 400 to 410 with `curl`:

     ./racion --videourls 400 410 | ./mk_curl_config | curl -K-

-Download videos on remote machine with `curl`:
+Download video 400 to 410 on remote machine with `curl`:

     ./racion --videourls 400 410 | ./mk_curl_config | ssh myserver '(cd /some/dir ; curl -K-)'

-Print the episode titles:
+Print the episode titles for video 400 to 410:

     ./racion 400 410